JYang-AI/jyang-ai.github.io/_news/announcement_6.md

 related_posts: false
 ---

 Our paper [Online Budgeted Matching with General Bids]() has been accepted by Neurips 2024!
 It provides a provable algorithm to solve online budgeted matching problem with a more general setting.
-Camera-ready version will come out soon.
+Manuscript will come out soon.